MMarsland/PokerPlus/README.md

 Pre-Aplha

 ## HOW TO SET-UP:
-N/A - I'll write this when the app is actually functionally complete.
-Baby steps...
+N/A - I'll write this when I'm happy enough with the application to subject you and your friends to it.
+I'm much less kind to mine.

-Just posting this version so Trevor can experiment with adding video chat functionality.

 ### TODO:

 __ In Progress:__
 - Required:
-Split Pot Functionality
+Improved Split Pot Functionality
 Log In chat (Details (hand money)) Add More Logging!
 Show Cards on Showdown (Show Card Options)